queen-raae/gatsby-remark-oembed/README.md

 > **Warning:** The Instagram oEmbed API requires an access token.
 You'll need a Facebook Developer account, a Facebook App, and an App Access Token.
 [More information here](https://developers.facebook.com/docs/instagram/oembed), or take a look at this [tutorial for setting it all up in Gatsby with Environment Variables](https://phil.tech/2020/gatsby-instagram-oembed-failures/).

 > **Update:** Twitch removed oEmbed support in 2020 when deprecating their v5 API.
-It seems they are not planning to support oEmbed again Unfortunately this means Twitch urls are no longer being transformed.
+It seems they are not planning to support oEmbed again.
+Unfortunately this means Twitch urls are no longer being transformed.
 Let them know how you feel about this [on their forum](https://discuss.dev.twitch.tv/t/oembed-deprecation/24424/2).

 ## Example site